 Step 1: Collect real-time user behaviour data

-In order to build AI-driven multi-touch attribution, unsampled real-time user behavioural data should be collected first.
+In order to build the a machine learning model, unsampled real-time user behavioural data should be collected first.

 Step 2: Import calls from CallRail

 Raymond Chabot uses CallRail as their dynamic call-tracking system to understand which website visitors decided to contact the company by making a phone call instead of completing the lead form on a website.

 As CallRail was already integrated with Raymond Chabot’s Google Analytics account, we imported the required information about the calls from Google Analytics to Google BigQuery using turn-key integration in SegmentStream.
 This was also done in 5 minutes.

 SegmentStream admin panel with connected data sources

 Step 3: Collect advertising costs from all marketing channels

 Advertising costs are required to analyse cross-channel ROAS and CPA metrics in one dashboard.
 Click & Mortar run digital advertising across three major platforms: Google Ads, Facebook, and Microsoft Ads (Bing).